ChrisXzz/vertebrae_segmentation/README.md

 This is the associated repository of the work

-**Vertebrae segmentation, identification and localization using a graph optimization and a synergistic cycle, 2021.**
+**Vertebrae localization, segmentation and identification using a graph optimization and an anatomic consistency cycle, 2022.**

 Pre-print: [http://arxiv.org/abs/2110.12177](http://arxiv.org/abs/2110.12177).